julianvollmer/node-websockets/README.md

 a simple implementation of the websocket protocol (RFC 6455) which is totally built stream based in order to take advantage of nodejs async behavior

-*Note:* The streaming api is not fully operable at the moment I hope I fix this till the 7. of april.

 ## Snippet

 ```